rust-lang/book/second-edition/src/ch13-02-iterators.md

 Now that we’ve introduced iterators, we can demonstrate a common use of closures that capture their environment by using the `filter` iterator adapter.
-The `filter` method on an iterator takes a closure that takes each item from the iterator and returns a boolean.
+The `filter` method on an iterator takes a closure that takes each item from the iterator and returns a Boolean.
 If the closure returns `true`, the value will be included in the iterator produced by `filter`.
 If the closure returns `false`, the value won’t be included in the resulting iterator.